Zdeevo/venue-uri/README.md

 [Jest](https://jestjs.io/) was used for the testing.

-Use the command _'npm test'_ in the terminal to run the test suite.
+Use the command `npm test` in the terminal to run the test suite.

 All tests should **'PASS'** with expected outputs matching those logged in the inital manual testing detailed above.